Looking for child care?

 Support is Available Through Child Care Consultants

 Choosing a quality early care and education program and using valuable community resources are some of the most important decisions you will make as a parent.
-Child Care Consultants, believes that parents are their children’s first teacher and the experts in making positive choices for their children.
-Child Care Consultants specialized staff will assist you in identifying your child care options and provide you with the information you need to help you select the child care services that meet the individual needs of your family.
+Child Care Consultants (CCC), believes that parents are their children’s first teacher and the experts in making positive choices for their children.
+CCC’s specialized staff will assist you in identifying your child care options and provide you with the information you need to help you select the child care services that meet the individual needs of your family.
 There are many things to take into consideration when making such an important choice as finding a child care provider.
 Here you will find information on the types of child care providers, the benefits of quality care, and what to look for when choosing your child’s early learning program.
-At Child Care Consultants, we utilize our provider database to match your child care needs with early learning facilities in your area.
+At CCC, we utilize our provider database to match your child care needs with early learning facilities in your area.

 An Important Note About Your Responsibility

 Selecting and monitoring a child care provider is the right and responsibility of the parent or guardian.
 Providers listed with Child Care Consultants, Inc. are regulated by the Pennsylvania Department of Human Services.
 Providers have not been screened, evaluated, or recommended by Child Care Consultants.
 Child Care Consultants neither guarantees nor endorses the providers.